christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 sacrifice of the first born sons, with them being burned alive [^25].

-The Babylonians, under King Nebuchadnezzar, then conquered Judah in 597 BC which led to the deportation of Jews (586 BC) and many of them moving to Babylon.
+The Babylonians, under King Nebuchadnezzar, then conquered Judah in 597 BC which led to the deportation of Jews (586 BCE) and many of them moving to Babylon.
 The Babylonians found human child sacrifice abhorrent and this is what led to the Babylonians destroying Solomon's Temple and the jews rewriting the Old Testament to retcon their entire history with